The Head of State

 Swearing-in ceremony of H.R.H.
 Crown Prince Henri of Luxembourg as Lieutenant-Représentant of Grand Duke Jean.

-There have been five Lieutenancies in the history of the Grand Duchy:
+There have been six Lieutenancies in the history of the Grand Duchy:

 • The first Lieutenancy was that of Prince Hendrik of the Netherlands, who was appointed by his brother, King Grand Duke William III, on 5 February 1850 (swearing-in on 24 October 1850).
 It lasted for almost 30 years, until Prince Hendrik's death on 13 January 1879.